|

 St. Stephen (photo).

-the man behind the faithful Stephen, that it's hard to tip his halo even a
+about the man behind the faithful Stephen, that it's hard to tip his halo even

-little bit.
-As one of the Church's first deacons helping the poor, he was "full
+a little bit.
+As one of the Church's first deacons helping the poor, he was

-of faith and the Holy Spirit" (Acts 6).
-In short order, he was doing "great
+"full of faith and the Holy Spirit" (Acts 6).
+In short order, he was

-wonders and signs among the people" – especially with his teaching and
+doing "great wonders and signs among the people" – especially with

-preaching.
-Lots of people tried to debate and defeat him for being a Christian,
+his teaching and preaching.
+Lots of people tried to debate and defeat him for

-6:15!
-It interrupts the whole flow of the interrogation against Stephen at his
+Acts 6:15!
+It interrupts the whole flow of the interrogation against Stephen at

-trial before the Sanhedrin: "The council looked intently at him, and they saw
+his trial before the Sanhedrin: "The council looked intently at him, and

-that his face was like the face of an angel."
-It stops dead there before going
+they saw that his face was like the face of an angel."
+It stops dead there

 It's an interesting, though subtle,

-ugly!
+be ugly!
 Or plain like St. Paul!
-St. Stephen had the "face of an angel," it says.
+St. Stephen had the "face of an

 But God had other things in mind.